Lyquix/lyquix-cypress/README.md

 ## Installation

-1. Download this repo and extract it within your project, in itw own folder, for example `/tests`
+1. Download this repo and extract it within your project, in its own folder, for example `/tests`

 2. Install dependencies with `npm install`